 Notes

 - Use the correct type of rice.
-Buy short or medium grain rice labelled “sushi rice” for best results.
+Buy short or medium-grain white rice labelled “sushi rice” for best results.
 I often use medium-grain rice in this recipe.

 - Add sushi vinegar to hot rice for better absorption and easier mixing.